innovatorved/subtitle/README.md

 ## Installation

 ### FFmpeg
 First, you need to install FFmpeg.
-Here's how you can do it on different platforms:
+Here's how you can do it:

 ```bash
 # On Linux